 Begin by updating the Schedule as needed.
 Above, I'm changing one of my 2 x 8 hour Tasks to the Errands Service bucket from 12 to 20 hours.
 Click Save Changes when done.

 Navigate back to the Estimate and to the Services tab.
 At the moment, the service bucket of Research still shows the old total of 24 hours worth of Tasks.
 The update we made to the Schedule is not yet being reflected.

 Choose the Sync Estimated Hours button.

-You will see a preview of the updated Schedule data, including the change we made to the Errand bucket task to 12 hours.
+You will see a preview of the updated Schedule data, including the change we made to the Research service bucket.
 Click Sync.

-The total hours for the Service, and the overall Estimate total have now updated - we have a total of 20 hours rather than 16.
+The total hours for the Service, and the overall Estimate total have now updated.

 Click Save to keep your changes.